-- 1. Identify and apply business statistical tools and concepts while working with statistical problems that are found in northern Canadian business contexts (e.g. all levels of government, research organizations, not for profits, and private businesses). - 2.
-Apply and perform analyses of variance and chi-squared statistical techniques to test for differences between populations and make inferences about populations using sets of data.

-- 3. Analyze the relationship between interval variables using linear regression, multiple regression and correlation techniques. - 4.
+- 1. Identify and apply business statistical tools and concepts while actively learning about statistical problems that are found in northern Canadian business contexts. - 2.
+Apply and perform analyses of variance and chi-squared statistical techniques to test for differences between populations and make inferences about populations using sets of data. - 3.
+Analyze the relationship between interval variables using linear regression, multiple regression and correlation techniques. - 4.
 Use tools to develop a model which predicts the value of one variable based on information derived from other variables. - 5.
 Interpret a time series to detect patterns and forecast future values in the time series. - 6.
 Recognize and interpret control charts and decision analyses. - 7.
-Communicate results and conclusions of analyses for different situations and audiences.
+Apply complex problem-solving and critical thinking skills to real-world local business questions. - 8.
+Communicate and instruct about results and conclusions of analyses for different situations and audiences.